david-rhodes/GSOPs/README.md

 * For demonstrations of what GSOPs are capable of, please see [GSOPS on LinkedIn](https://www.linkedin.com/feed/hashtag/?keywords=gsops) and [GSOPs on YouTube](https://www.youtube.com/playlist?list=PLBC-5xO_PccbefAB35xGOmAmWFRXLPDCo).
 * Examples scenes and content exist in the `hip` directory.
 Use these to understand Gaussian splatting workflows.
 * Houdini provides many wonderful tools that will help you work with Gaussian Splat data.
 If you're not already familiar, check out the following SOP nodes: point cloud normal/surface, VDB from particles/polygons, cluster, and group (w/keep in bounding regions).
 * For an amazing standalone 3D Gaussian Splat training application, please see [Postshot](https://www.jawset.com/).
-Use the output of `Gaussian Splats Genereate Training Data` directly in Postshot to train synthetic models!
+Use the output of `Gaussian Splats Generate Training Data` directly in Postshot to train synthetic models!

 ## Splat Animation Sequences
 * It's possible to export splat animation sequences (one .ply per file).
 You can load and render these in [Postshot](https://www.jawset.com/) and [Unity](https://github.com/david-rhodes/GSOPs/blob/develop/extra/UnityGaussianSplatting/INSTRUCTIONS.md).